smic29/planner_app/README.md

   - [x] Task Model
 - [x] Find out why notices are not appearing when in Turbo Frame
   - Listed #2 in Issues Encountered.
-- [ ] Look into the need for being able to delete Categories?
 - [x] Fix main page layout
 - [x] Find a way to fix creation so that it happens with Turbo Stream.
 Modal?
 Div appears somewhere on screen?
+- [x] Complete main page layout with categories and Tasks
+- [x] Category turbo-frame will not properly update if empty.
+- [ ] Look into the need for being able to delete Categories?
   - Went with a modal that closes after successful submission.
 - [ ] Broadcast issues with append.
+  - Found a way to fix the devise:warden issue by not using the current_user global variable
 - [ ] Implement tests.
-- [x] Complete main page layout with categories and Tasks
-- [x] Category turbo-frame will not properly update if empty.
 - [ ] Clear task new form on complete then redirect back to add button?
 Maybe just make it a modal again?
 - [ ] Broadcast tasks?
 - [ ] Find way to have user switch to a task to a different category if they want to delete a category